apollographql/apollo-link-persisted-queries/README.md

 *Note*: `networkError` is the value from the downlink's `error` callback.
 In most cases, `graphQLErrors` is the `errors` field of the result from the last `next` call.
 A `networkError` can contain additional fields, such as a GraphQL object in the case of a failing HTTP status code from `apollo-link-http`.
 In this situation, `graphQLErrors` is an alias for `networkError.result.errors` if the property exists.

 ## Apollo Engine
-Apollo Engine supports recieving and fulfulling Automatic Persisted Queries.
+Apollo Engine supports receiving and fulfulling Automatic Persisted Queries.
 Simply adding this link into your client app will improve your network response times when using Apollo Engine.

 ### Protocol